sammy-kablammy/.config/quick_reference/neovim_quick_reference.md

 It's used in the same way as the quickfix list but all the commands use 'l' instead of 'c' at the beginning.

+# auto commands vs user commands
+- auto commands are run in event-driven way, for example, when a buffer is opened :h lua-guide-autocommand-create
+:h events
+- user commands are typed in vim's command prompt, like :HowdyYall :h `nvim_create_user_command()`

 # Extra notes
 To see the previous output of commands, use :messages